authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The BIMI-Location Header {#bimi-location}
 ----------------------------------

-BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI logo from.
+BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI indicator from.
 This is formed by combining the 'l' and 'z' values from the BIMI DNS record.

 The syntax of the header is as following:

 v: BIMI version (plain-text; REQUIRED).
 It MUST have the value of "BIMI1".
 The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
 It MUST be the first tag in the list.

-l: location of the BIMI logo (URI; REQUIRED).
+l: location of the BIMI indicator (URI; REQUIRED).
 Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.
-The value of this tag is a comma separated list of URLs representing the location of the brand logo files.
+The value of this tag is a comma separated list of URLs representing the location of the brand indicator files.
 All clients are expected to support use of at least 2 location URIs, used in order.
 Clients may optionally attempt to use more.
 Initially the supported transport supported is HTTPS only.

 \[ABNF NEEDED HERE\]

-Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.
+Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI indicator in the RFC5322 BIMI-Location header.

 ### BIMI-Location URI Construction